Sodium hydride: As a strong base

 NaH is a base of wide scope and utility in organic chemistry.
 As a superbase, it is capable of deprotonating a range of even weak Brønsted acids to give the corresponding sodium derivatives.
 Typical "easy" substrates contain O-H, N-H, S-H bonds, including alcohols, phenols, pyrazoles, and thiols.

 NaH notably deprotonates carbon acids (i.e., C-H bonds) such as 1,3-dicarbonyls such as malonic esters.
 The resulting sodium derivatives can be alkylated.
 NaH is widely used to promote condensation reactions of carbonyl compounds via the Dieckmann condensation, Stobbe condensation, Darzens condensation, and Claisen condensation.
 Other carbon acids susceptible to deprotonation by NaH include sulfonium salts and DMSO.
 NaH is used to make sulfur ylides, which in turn are used to convert ketones into epoxides, as in the Johnson–Corey–Chaykovsky reaction.

 As a reducing agent

-NaH reduces certain main group compounds, but analogous reactivity is very rare in organic chemistry (see below).
+NaH reduces certain main group compounds, but analogous reactivity is very rare in organic chemistry.
 Notably boron trifluoride reacts to give diborane and sodium fluoride: